timothyLeeXQ/Prediction-and-Inference-with-F1-Data/reports/documents/Inferential.md

 ##### Marginal Effects of most important variable

 The most important variable is likely grid position.
+It has the highest standardised coefficient by far, even after adding up the standardised coefficients for conditional relationships.

-It has the highest absolute coefficient after constructor quality (- 0.88) and pit strategy (highest coefficient for this is 1.13 for a 1 stop strategy over missing pit-stop data).
-However, constructor quality and pit strategies are nominal variables while grid position has a range from 1 to over 20.
+Its absolute coefficient is also the highest after constructor quality (- 0.88) and pit strategy (highest coefficient for this is 1.13 for a 1 stop strategy over missing pit-stop data), despite a range from 1 to over 20 instead of 0-1.
 Looking at their coefficients (-0.35 for grid position), starting 6 places behind already has a greater impact on the odds of coming in first or second than having a bad constructor and bad pit strategy (of more than 3 stops), even though a more than 3 stop strategy does not have a significant conditional relationship with grid position.

 * Single decrease in Grid position given 1-pit strategy (over missing pit strategy data) on log odds of finishing first/second
   - -0.35 [-0.38, -0.32] + -0.26 [-0.43, -0.12] ≈ **-0.62** [-0.82, -0.44] (95%CI)